ruska51/TradeForByBit/README.md

 ## Exchange backend

-The bot targets Bybit USDT-perpetual markets through [ccxt](https://github.com/ccxt/ccxt) and initialises the adapter in sandbox mode by default.
+The bot targets Bybit perpetual futures through [ccxt](https://github.com/ccxt/ccxt) and initialises the adapter in sandbox mode by default.
+Both USDT-margined (linear) and coin-margined (inverse) contracts are supported as long as the instrument is exposed as a perpetual contract in Bybit's market metadata.
+The scanner keeps focusing on liquid USDT quotes, but health checks no longer discard symbols solely because the exchange marks them as non-linear.
 A legacy [python-binance](https://github.com/binance/binance-connector-python) fallback is still available for users who rely on Binance endpoints; the backend is selected automatically or forced through the ``EXCHANGE_BACKEND`` environment variable (``auto``/``ccxt``/``binance_sdk``).
 In ``auto`` mode the